jolie/docs/web/tutorials/using-more-input-ports-and-protocols/soap.md

 jolie AdvancedCalculatorService.ol
 jolie CalcularService.ol
 ```
-Now the service AdvanceCalculatorService is listening on two ports: '8001' and '8002'.
+Now the service AdvanceCalculatorService is listening on two ports: `8001` and `8002`.
 Where the former accepts 'http/json' messages and the latter soap messages.
-Now let us use an external tool for create a correct soap request.
+Now let us use an external tool for creating a correct soap request.
 A tool you could use is [SoapUI](https://www.soapui.org/).
 It is sufficient to import the wsdl file and then fill the request with the value you prefer.
 In the following picture we prepared a request for the operation `factorial`.

 ![](https://raw.githubusercontent.com/jolie/docs/v1.10.x/web/.gitbook/assets/soapgui.png)